 Travel During the Low Season

 Thankfully, gone are the days that hostels in India feel like institutions, with rigid rules and staid atmospheres.
 Groovy backpacker hostel chains are rapidly opening up all over India.
 They're fun, vibrant places where a good time is guaranteed.
 The accommodations are really comfortable and you'll find all the facilities you'd expect at a world-class backpacker hostel.
-See these 10 Destinations for Backpacking India and Where to Stay.
+Plus, most have inexpensive private rooms, for those who are adverse to dorms.
+See these top 10 destinations for backpacking in India.
+Couchsurfing is also popular in India, but choose your host wisely especially if you're female.

-If you're young and want to see India on the cheap, group tours especially for backpackers are an excellent option.
-G Adventures is a reputable company that offers some great YOLO small group tours.
-YOLO = You Only Live Once.
-These tours are perfect for those aged 18-30, who want to travel inexpensively and with like-minded people.
-GoMowgli, India's hop-on hop-off backpacker tour bus, is recommended as well.Continue to 5 of 12 below.
+If you're young and want to see India on the cheap, low-cost group tours especially for backpackers are an excellent option.
+G Adventures is a reputable company that offers special small group tours for "18-to-30-Somethings".
+These tours are perfect for those who want to travel inexpensively and with like-minded people.
+GoMowgli, India's hop-on hop-off backpacker tour bus, currently covers Kerala is recommended as well.Continue to 5 of 14 below.

 Book Flights in Advance